flgkd/integer-linear-programming-notes/README.md

 A structured study series on Integer Linear Programming, from linear programming foundations to branch-and-bound, cutting planes, column generation, and decomposition methods.

+> These notes are based on my original Chinese study notes and have been carefully rewritten, expanded, and organized in English.

 ## Notes

 | No. | Title | Status |